Graph rewriting

 Again, prefer the more efficient Onf.

-See below for an example of non-terminating system where the equivalence does not hold.
+See below for an example of a non-terminating system where the equivalence does not hold.

 Example of non-terminating rewriting system